MurageKabui/PhoneDo/README.md

 ### Security and Stability

-Each script runs in its own hidden sandboxed iframe that is created on run and torn down on exit, so scripts cannot reach the host app's internals.
-The bridge objects (`fs`, `WIFI`, `http`, `device`, and the rest) are injected with `Object.freeze`, which prevents scripts from tampering with their behavior.

-Scripts execute in strict mode inside an async wrapper, so top-level `await` works without any setup.
-Uncaught exceptions and unhandled promise rejections are caught and printed to the terminal instead of crashing the app, and normal `try/catch` works as expected.
+Every script runs in its own sandbox, created when the script starts and destroyed when it ends, so your code stays isolated from the rest of the app.
+Errors never crash the app: uncaught exceptions and failed promises are caught and printed to the terminal, and normal `try/catch` works as expected.
+Top-level `await` works without any setup.

-Only one script runs at a time.
-Starting a new script while another is running prompts you to stop the current one first, and `exit(code)` terminates a script cleanly from within.
+One script runs at a time.
+Starting a new script while another is running asks you to stop the current one first, and `exit()` ends a script cleanly from within.

 ### Script Files